Coca Cola Ads

 1

-Full color 7" x 10 1/2" ad shows a large Santa smiling as he holds a bottle of Coke while two children are underneath him smiling up at him as they open presents.
+Full color 7" x 10 1/2" ad shows a large Santa smiling as he holds a bottle of Coke while two children are shown underneath him smiling as they seperate and open presents.
+The ad also has the round "Drink Coca-Cola" emblem.

 December 1952